robertmaxrees/robertmaxrees.github.io/_drafts/2014-09-06-write-better-javascript.md

 $('.parentMenus').on('click', openMenu);
 {% endhighlight %}

-This takes a few liberties with our prior example - it assumes that you could change the markup to enable you to add some classes, but this helps with out separations of concern.
+This takes a few liberties with our prior example - it assumes that you could change the markup to enable you to add some classes, but this helps with separations of concern.
 Let our data have good descriptors, and our logic can better leverage that.
 This also skips some unnecessary steps (doing a .find() to get something by ID) and tightens things up considerably.
 Now if we want a new menu item, we only need add the item in our markup and give it that particular class instead, as well as add the appropriate child element.

 ## Reduce surprises and side-effects